- Home

 Steroids for brain cancer

-Steroids are made naturally in the body, but they can also be produced artificially and used as drugs.
+Steroids (also known as corticosteroids) are made naturally in the body, but they can also be made and used as drugs.
 Brain tumours and their treatments can both lead to swelling in the brain.
-Steroids may help to reduce this swelling, and can be given before, during and after surgery and radiation therapy.
+Steroids may help to reduce this swelling.

 Side effects of steroids

-These depend on the dose and the length of treatment.
-If you are prescribed steroids for a short period, you may experience increased appetite, weight gain, trouble sleeping, restlessness, mood swings, anxiety and, in rare cases, more serious changes to thinking and behaviour.
-In people with diabetes, steroids can quickly lead to high or unstable blood sugar levels.
+Short-term use | You may experience increased appetite and weight gain; trouble sleeping; restlessness; mood swings; anxiety; and, in rare cases, more serious changes to thinking and behaviour.
+In people who have diabetes, steroids can quickly lead to high or unstable blood sugar levels.
 These short-term side effects can be managed.
-Eat before taking steroids to reduce the likelihood of the steroids irritating your stomach.
+Eating before taking steroids can reduce the chance of them irritating your stomach. |

-If steroids are taken for several months, they can cause puffy skin (fluid retention or oedema) in the feet, hands or face; high blood pressure; unstable blood sugar levels; diabetes; muscle weakness; and loss of bone density (osteoporosis).
-You will also be more likely to get infections.
-Most side effects are temporary, and your doctor may adjust your dose to manage them.
+Longer-term use | If steroids are taken for several months, they can cause puffy skin (fluid retention or oedema) in the feet, hands or face; high blood pressure; weight gain; unstable blood sugar levels; diabetes; muscle weakness; and loss of bone density (osteoporosis).
+You are more likely to get infections.
+Your doctor may change your dose to manage your side effects.
+Most side effects go away after treatment ends. |

-An experienced counsellor, psychologist or psychiatrist can help you manage mood swings or behavioural changes.
+An experienced counsellor, psychologist or psychiatrist can help you manage any mood swings or behavioural changes.
 If you or your family are worried about side effects, talk to your doctor or nurse or call Cancer Council 13 11 20.

-Additional resources
+More resources

 View the Cancer Council NSW editorial policy.